-The Level 3 prediction of the nonlinear stress-strain behavior of EPON862 with 1.21 percent volume fraction C-300 is compared to experimental data in Figure 16.
-Reasonable agreement between the analysis prediction and experimental data was achieved up to 2 percent strain.
-After 2 percent strain, the analysis predicts a stiffer response than the experiment.
+The Level 3 prediction of the nonlinear stress-strain behavior of EPON862 with 1.21% C-300 volume fraction is compared to experimental data in Figure 16.
+Reasonable agreement between the analysis prediction and experimental data was achieved up to 2% strain.
+After 2% strain, the analysis predicts a stiffer response than the experiment.
 This is most likely a facet of the assumption that the subcell containing C-300 and EPON862 at Level 4 is elastic.